 - Full stops after bullets.
 Or not

-- Are you utilizing the US English or British English spellings of words?
+- Are you using the US English or British English spellings of words?

-- Capitalisation of Technical Vocabulary that might or might not be capitalised.
+- Is there any Technical Vocabulary that might be capitalised inconsistently?

-- Policy on spelling writing numbers as words or numerals, e.g. you might spell out “one” to “nine”, and use numerals for 10 and above.
+- e.g. you might spell out “one” to “nine”, and use numerals for 10 and above

 I think the single biggest thing I’ve learned about how to proofread an essay is to be super, ultra, incredibly careful about errors creeping in after editing.